VAT Filing in UAE

 A VAT return summarizes the value of the supplies and purchases a taxable person has made during the tax period and shows the taxable person’s VAT liability.

 The liability of VAT is the difference between the output tax payable (VAT charged on supplies of goods and services) for a given tax period and the input tax (VAT incurred on purchases) recoverable for the same tax period.

 Where the output tax exceeds the input tax amount, the difference must be paid to FTA.
 Where the input tax exceeds the output tax, a taxable person will have the excess input tax recovered; he will be entitled to set this off against subsequent payment due to FTA.

 You must file for tax return electronically through the FTA portal: eservices.tax.gov.ae.
 Before filing the VAT return form on the portal, make sure you have met all tax returns requirements.
 For all kinds of VAT Filing in Dubai Alya can help you.

 When are businesses required to file VAT returns in UAE?

 Taxable businesses must file VAT returns with FTA on a regular basis and usually within 28 days of the end of the ‘tax period’ as defined for each type of business.
 A ‘tax period’ is a specific period of time for which the payable tax shall be calculated and paid.
 The standard tax period is:

 - quarterly for businesses with an annual turnover below AED150 million

 - monthly for businesses with an annual turnover of AED150 million or more.

-The FTA may, at its choice, assign a different tax period for certain type of businesses.
+The FTA may, at its choice, assign a different tax period for a certain type of business.
 Failure to file a tax return within the specified time frame will make the violator liable for fines as per the provisions of Cabinet Resolution No. 40 of 2017 on Administrative Penalties for Violations of Tax Laws in the UAE (PDF, 1 MB).